takitakitanana/lwul/README.md

 Here are 2 simple options:

-1. **Copy `lwul.py` into your project**
-   Place `lwul.py` next to your script and import it:
+1. **Place** `lwul.py` next to your script and import it:

    ```python
    from lwul import your_function
    ```

 2. **Copy-paste** the specific function(s) you need directly into your code.

-No setup, no packages, no hassle — just useful code ready to go.
+No setup, no packages, no hassle — just useful code snippets ready to go.

 ---